andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 actually a 20th century invention.
 The hero of the bunad movement was Hulda Garborg, a Norwegian writer, novelist, playwright, poet, folk dancer, theater instructor, and champion of Norwegian culture.
-In 1903 she published *Norsk Kl&aelig;debunad, a book that celebrated the heritage of the bunad and encouraged Norwegians to construct their bunader of traditional Norwegian materials instead of imported silk & velvet.
+In 1903 she published *Norsk Kl&aelig;debunad*, a book that celebrated the heritage of the bunad and encouraged Norwegians to construct their bunader of traditional Norwegian materials instead of imported silk & velvet.